arcan1s/ahriman/CONTRIBUTING.md

 * For any path interactions `pathlib.Path` must be used.
 * Configuration interactions must go through `ahriman.core.configuration.Configuration` class instance.
 * In case if class load requires some actions, it is recommended to create class method which can be used for class instantiating.
-* The code must follow the exception safety, unless it is explicitly asked by end user.
-It means that most exceptions must be handled and printed to log, no other actions must be done (e.g. raising another exception).
+* The most (expected) exceptions must be handled and printed to log, allowing service to continue work.
+However, fatal and (in some cases) unexpected exceptions may lead to the application termination.
 * Exceptions without parameters should be raised without parentheses, e.g.:

     ```python